 But, I wanted to create a savory dish, that would show off those same flavors and elements in the wine.
 For the winemakers dinner, I served it as a small plate, pictured below, similar to an appetizer portion.
 I have also increased the portion size and served it alongside brown rice pilaf or a spinach salad for an entrée.
+I recently entered this recipe in a contest, so please vote for it here!
 Here it is:

 Sake Raspberry Vanilla Glazed Scallops